 The Agency has adopted a prudent investment policy.
-Exposure to investment counterparty risk has been minimised by appointing experienced third party investment managers and setting investment guidelines which determine the investments to which the Syndicate is exposed via Syndicate 1955.
+Exposure to investment counterparty risk has been minimised by appointing experienced third party investment managers and setting investment guidelines which determine the investments to which the Syndicate is exposed.
 Investment performance is overseen by the Investment Committee.